oxylabs/pandas-read-html-tables/README.md

 Extracting data from HTML tables that are in HTML files is almost the same as reading from strings.

 Instead of the HTML string, the pandas `read_html` needs the file path, relative or absolute.
+Assuming that the **population.html** file contains the HTML table with population information which is currently located in the **tmp** folder, we can read the HTML table as follows:

 ```
 population_file= pd.read_html("/tmp/population.html",parse_dates=['Updated'],index_col=0)